eclipse/cloe/docs/install.rst

 Currently, we only officially support Linux or `WSL`_.

+The minimum required C++ standard is 17, which is provided by a minimum GCC version of 8.
+This is available from Ubuntu 18.04.

 Install Dependencies
 --------------------
 We provide automatic dependency installation for `Ubuntu`_ from 18.04 to 22.04